James Monroe: Election of 1816

 Monroe decided to seek the presidency in the 1816 election, and his war-time leadership had established him as Madison's heir apparent.
 Monroe had strong support from many in the party, but his candidacy was challenged at the 1816 Democratic-Republican congressional nominating caucus.
-Since there was no longer a serious opposition party due to the decline of the Federalists, who were perceived as disloyal because of their pro-British stance and opposition to the War of 1812, the Democratic-Republican caucus in Congress was crucial to Monroe's victory.
+Since there was no longer a serious opposition party due to the decline of the Federalists, who were perceived as disloyal due to their pro-British stance and opposition to the War of 1812, the Democratic-Republican caucus in Congress was crucial to Monroe's victory.
 Secretary of the Treasury William H. Crawford had the support of numerous Southern and Western Congressmen, while Governor Daniel D. Tompkins was backed by several Congressmen from New York.
 Crawford appealed especially to many Democratic-Republicans who were wary of Madison and Monroe's support for the establishment of the Second Bank of the United States.
 Despite his substantial backing, Crawford decided to defer to Monroe on the belief that he could eventually run as Monroe's successor, and Monroe won his party's nomination.
 Tompkins won the party's vice presidential nomination.
 The moribund Federalists nominated Rufus King as their presidential nominee, but the party offered little opposition following the conclusion of a popular war that they had opposed.
 Monroe received 183 of the 217 electoral votes, winning every state but Massachusetts, Connecticut, and Delaware.

-Since he previously served as an officer of the Continental Army during the Revolutionary War and as a delegate to the Continental Congress, he became the last president who was a Founding Father.
+Since Monroe previously served as a Continental Army officer during the Revolutionary War and as a delegate to the Continental Congress, he became the last president who was a Founding Father.
 Born in 1758, he was also the last president who belonged to the Republican generation.